Park party for kids: Throw an epic celebration with these expert tips

 READ NEXT: The best cob loaf recipes when you need to ‘take a plate’

 There is no end to the kinds of games you can play with kids during the party in the park.
-You just need to bear the potential of wind in mind.
+Here are some of our favourites to keep the kids entertained:

 We love these: